-Please join BPDA planning staff for a virtual public meeting focused on zoning in West Fenway.
-The team will review the established neighborhood planning context and community feedback received to date, and introduce draft recommendations for revisions to Article 66.
-Presentation materials will be translated into Cantonese and Mandarin with simultaneous interpretation in those languages provided for the meeting.
-Materials from the meeting, including a recording of the event, will be posted here when available.
+On Wednesday, March 8, 2023, BPDA planning staff hosted a virtual public meeting to discuss proposed changes to zoning in West Fenway.
+The team reviewed the established neighborhood planning context and community feedback received to date, and introduced draft recommendations for revisions to Article 66.

 Summary & Goals